sophilabs-forks/edx-platform/lms/djangoapps/appsembler_api/apidocs.md

 ### Enrollments

 This endpoint provides information about course enrollment.
-Can be called with filters for course, start date, and end date, or can be called without parameters to get information for all enrollments.
+Can be called with filters for course, start date, and end date, username or can be called without parameters to get information for all enrollments.
 If the student has finished the course and requested a certificate in a certain course, the information will be included.

 * URL: `/appsembler_api/v0/analytics/enrollment/batch`
 * Method: `GET`